betaglot/plantabeta/docs/dev/Research.md

 - Are there residential Ecoscaping companies which use Canadian tree Planter tools?
 - Do any Planters gain mass by the end of their season?
 - Do any Planters have a warm up routine for before starting their planting day?
-- How can bioplastics be used as flag?
+- How can bioplastics be used as Marka?
 - How can bush camp cooks, not be sleep deprived?
 - How does reforestation work in Spain?
 - How does reforestation work in France?